ws2260/scRNA.seq.course/docs/22-de-intro.md

 ### Bulk RNA-seq

-One of the most common types of analyses when analyzing bulk RNA-seq data is to identify differentially expressed genes.
+One of the most common types of analyses when working with bulk RNA-seq data is to identify differentially expressed genes.
 By comparing the genes that change between two conditions, e.g. mutant and wild-type or stimulated and unstimulated, it is possible to characterize the